SilkRose/Pony/archive/blogs/census-consensus.md

 This story was a lot of fun, but it was also a lot of stress.
 The idea was chosen in early December, when I was naive and thought it'd only take a month to a month and a half to code everything.
 In mid-December I made a group on Discord with myself and nine other people interested in the project.
 [Meadowsys](https://www.fimfiction.net/user/487213/meadowsys) started on the code at the end of December, and I joined her in coding in the middle of January.
 We ended up coding right up to and including April 1st.
 We even had to re-deploy twice to fix bugs while the event was happening.
 But we'll talk about that later.

 For anypony who wants to browse the code, it is now public.
-It's all open source and you can find it [here](https://github.com/SilkRose/Census-Consensus).
+It's all open source, and you can find it [here](https://github.com/SilkRose/Census-Consensus).

 Thank you to [Math Spook](https://www.fimfiction.net/user/612387/Math+Spook) and [Hipponous](https://www.fimfiction.net/user/875988/Hipponous) for proofreading this blog.